 Situated on the western edge of the Twin Cities in Victoria, Carver Park Reserve is home to the Lowry Nature Center, Grimm Farm Historic Site and King Waterbird Sanctuary.
-(It should not be confused with Carver Lake Park, which is an hour away on the other side of the metro area.)
+(It should not be confused with Carver Lake Park in Woodbury, which is an hour away on the other side of the metro area.)

 Visitors may spot Trumpeter Swans, osprey, mink, white-tailed deer, barred owls and a variety of waterfowl and songbirds.
 Year-round, visitors can explore activities that take advantage of our winding trails, rolling wooded terrain and interconnected lakes and marshes.

 This park does not currently have a play area open to casual park visitors.
 The Habitat Nature Play area will be removed in 2021 and plans for replacement have not yet been developed.
 The other playground is on the campsite for children who are camping with their families.
 There is a Nature Exploration Area located near the Lowry Nature Center that is open for kids to free play with sticks, stumps and other building materials.

 The farmhouse is open for free tours during summer Saturdays, 1-4pm.
 Costumed interpreters will talk with you about the importance of the farming family who once lived there and engage kids in living history.